leochung/sudoku-nancy/README.md

 ## Technologies are used for this project

-This project is built with .
+This project is built with Lovable leveragin the technologies below:

 - Vite
 - TypeScript
 - React
 - shadcn-ui
 - Tailwind CSS

+You are free to use any IDE tool to modify the code and deploy it.

 ## Contacts